OsiriX-Foundation/karnak-docker/profileExample/README.md

 # Profile

-In the graphical interface of KARNAK, you can click on the button Profile.
-This allows to see the list of profiles and to import new profiles.
+In the Karnak user interface, you can click on the Profile button on the left.
+This allows you to see the list of profiles and to import new profiles.

-A profile file is one or a list of profile elements which are defined for a group of DICOM attributes and with a particular action.
-During the de-identification, KARNAK will apply the profile elements to all applicable DICOM attributes.
-The principle is that it is not possible to apply several profile elements on a DICOM attribute.The profile elements are applied in the order defined in the yaml file and therefore it will be the first applicable profile element that will modify the value of a DICOM attribute and the following profile elements will not be applied.
+A profile file is one or a list of profile elements that are defined for a group of DICOM attributes and with a particular action.
+During de-identification, Karnak will apply the profile elements to all applicable DICOM attributes.
+The principle is that it is not possible to apply multiple profile elements to a DICOM attribute.
+The profile elements are applied in the order defined in the yaml file and, therefore, it is the first applicable profile element that will modify the value of a DICOM attribute and the following profile elements will not be applied.

-Currently the profile must be a yaml file (MIME-TYPE: **application/x-yaml**) and respect the definition as below.
+Currently, the profile must be a yaml file (MIME-TYPE: **application/x-yaml**) and respect the definition as below.

 ## Profile metadata

-The "headers" of the profile are this metadata.
-All this headers are optional, but for a better user experience we recommend that set the name to a minimum.
+All these metadata are optional, but for a better user experience we recommend defining at least the name and the version.

 `name` - The name of your profile.

 `version` - The version of your profile.

-`minimumKarnakVersion` - The version of KARNAK when the profile has been built.
+`minimumKarnakVersion` - The version of Karnak when the profile has been built.

 `defaultIssuerOfPatientID` - this value will be used to build the patient's pseudonym when IssuerOfPatientID value is not available in DICOM file.

-`profileElements` - The list of profile element applied on the desidentification.
+`profileElements` - The list of profile element applied on the de-identification.
 The first profile element of this list is first called.

 ## Profile element

-A profile element is defined as below in the yaml.
+A profile element is defined as below in the yaml file.

 `name` - The name of your profile element